 Dinner: Keto Garlic Chicken – this recipe from Gimme Delicious is phenomenal!!
 This is one the whole family will love too.

-Breakfast: Keto Taco Breakfast Skillet – I’m changing up my traditional breakfast casserole that I love and adding some new taco flavors this week with this recipe from Peace, Love, and Low Carb
+Breakfast: Keto Taco Breakfast Skillet – I’m changing up the traditional breakfast casserole that I love and adding some new taco flavors this week with this recipe from Peace, Love, and Low Carb

 Lunch: Leftover Chicken from Sunday